 - Bank MCLR: Home loan interest rates are linked to MCLR (Marginal Cost of Funds based Lending Rate).
 It is a benchmark lending rate at which lenders sanction loans.
-Change in the MCLR will resultantly change the home loan interest rate in India across all banks and HFCs.
+Any change in MCLR affects the home loan interest rate of all banks and HFCs in India.

 How to Get Home Loan at Lowest Interest Rate?

 The sanctioning of loans is at the discretion of the lending institution.
 There is no set formula to avail home loan at the lowest home loan interest rate.
 However, there are a few practices which can help you avail home loan at the lowest rate possible.
 Some of these practices are:

 - You can get the lowest interest rate if you opt to avail a home loan jointly with your wife and make her the primary applicant of your home loan.
 Most of the banks provide home loan to women on an interest rate which is less than 0.5% of the general home loan interest rate.
 This will also increase your home loan eligibility